- Who should attend an Annual Conference?

 Who should attend an Annual Conference?

-Librarians, authors, publishers, business professionals, educators and students - anyone who is passionate about books, libraries, and eager to learn and shape the future of the industry.
+Librarians, authors, publishers, business professionals, educators and students, anyone who is passionate about books, libraries, and eager to learn and shape the future of the library field.

 Do I need to be a member of ALA to register?